Parul University MBA Admissions 2025

 Learn the rules of all types of past tenses.

-Read good Newspapers which use correct grammar (like The Hindu).
+Read good Newspapers that use correct grammar (like The Hindu).

 Attempt Mock-Tests.